Marostica: History

-Festival Facts
+The Festival

-According to legend the original chess match took place on September 12, 1454, so during the 2nd weekend in September of even-numbered years, this reenacted game of chess using live pieces is played but that has not always been the case.

-After the First World War, members of the local chess club began playing chess in the main square with 10 cm gilded pieces which caught the attention of then mayor Bonomo and the architect Mirko Vucetich.
+The festival originated when, after the First World War, members of the local chess club began playing chess in the main square with 10 cm gilded pieces which caught the attention of then mayor Bonomo and the architect Mirko Vucetich.
 They became inspired and set about reviving the biennial reenactment of the life-sized human chess match that had been interrupted due to the wartime events.
 After the Second World War, some 20 years later, the artist Mario Mirko Vucetich who authored the work entitled “The Chess Game,” in which the original legend is memorialized, designed the new elements of the festival.

 The renovated chess board measured 16 meters per side, framed by a large band of black tarchite, which contains the 64 square squares obtained from 4 slabs of pink Conco marble and Asiago biancone.
 In addition to the newly renovated chessboard, the medieval costumes and sets of the era were also redesigned.

-Unfortunately, the original game was played so long ago that the original moves by the knights have been lost to time so ‘a group’ of designated chess players choose one of the more famous chess matches in recent history to use at the formal presentation.
+The original game was played long in the past that the original moves by the knights have been lost to time so a group of designated chess players choose one of the more famous chess matches in recent history to use at the formal presentation.

 During the presentation once one of the two knights/suitors have made a move, a crier calls out the movement for the living chess piece; these orders are still given out in the "Serenissima Republic of Venice" dialect.

-The Legend
+The Story

-The two noblemen, Rinaldo D'Angarano and Vieri da Vallanora, fell in love with Lionora, the daughter of the local lord, Taddeo Parisio.
+The festival is based on a legend, set in September 1454.
+It tells the story of two noblemen, Rinaldo D'Angarano and Vieri da Vallanora, who both fell in love with Lionora, the daughter of the local lord, Taddeo Parisio.
 As was the custom at that time, they challenged each other to a duel to win her hand.
-The Lord of Marostica, not wanting to make an enemy of either suitor nor lose them in a duel, forbade the encounter. *He decreed instead that the two rivals would play a chess game and the winner would have the hand of Lionora.
+The Lord of Marostica, not wanting to make an enemy of either suitor nor lose them in a duel, forbade the encounter.
+He decreed instead that the two rivals would play a chess game and the winner would have the hand of Lionora.
 The loser of the chess game would also join the family, by marrying her younger sister, Oldrada.
 The chess match took place on September 12 in the year 1454.

 The reenactment of the legendary chess match takes place on the square in front of the Lower Castle with supporters carrying the noble ensigns of Whites and Blacks, in the presence of the Lord, his noble daughter, the Lords of Angarano and Leoncavallo, the court and the entire town population.
 The Lord also decides the challenge would be honoured by an exhibition of armed men, foot-soldiers and knights, with fireworks, dances and music, which makes the approximately 20 minute chess game the anchor of a festival of epic proportions.